IUIDSL/slap-ui/README.md

-# SLAP
+# SLAP-UI

-* Initially only the SLAP webapp code selected, copied and slightly modified from IU development and deployment environment.
+* SLAP webapp code, copied and slightly modified from IU development and deployment environment.